stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 12 (P2L9) - Behavior Modeling.md

 _The game of TicTacToe is played on a 3 x 3 grid.
 Each grid cell can contain an X, an O, or can be empty.
 In how many different states can a TicTacToe board be?_

 3^9 = 19683

+### State Vs Event Quiz

+_Which of the following are states, events, or neither?
+Select the correct option from the drop down next to each of the below._

+- State
+- Neither
+- Event
+- Event
+- State
+- Event
+- Neither
+- Event